Anujshivhare/Counter/README.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the application in action.
+5. Open your browser and visit [http://localhost:5173](http://localhost:5173/) to see the application in action.